dagster-io/dagster/docs/sections/learn/tutorial/repos.rst

 :py:func:`RepositoryDefinition <dagster.RepositoryDefinition>`:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/repos.py
+   :linenos:
    :caption: repos.py

-Note that the name of the pipeline in the ``RepositoryDefinition`` must match the name we declared for it in its ``PipelineDefinition``.
+Note that the name of the pipeline in the ``RepositoryDefinition`` must match the name we declared for it in its ``pipeline`` (the default is the function name).
 Don't worry, if these names don't match, you'll see a helpful error message.

 If you save this file as ``repos.py``, you can then run the command line tools on it.
 Try running: